Last content update: 3/24/2021

 Back to Top ▲

-SANTA CLARA COUNTY HEALTH OFFICER ADVISORY ON COVID-19 RISK REDUCTION MEASURES – MARCH 2, 2021
+SANTA CLARA COUNTY HEALTH OFFICER ADVISORY ON COVID-19 RISK REDUCTION MEASURES – MARCH 23, 2021 - PDF

-As Santa Clara County enters the “Red Tier” of the State’s Blueprint framework, the County is lifting local activity-specific health directives, effective Wednesday, March 3, 2021.
+On March 23, 2021, the California Department of Public Health announced that Santa Clara County will be entering the Orange Tier of the State’s Blueprint for a Safer Economy effective March 24, 2021.
 All activities are still subject to the State’s rules and to the local Risk Reduction Order.

 The novel coronavirus spreads primarily through the air.
 To keep yourself, your family, your friends and neighbors, and our broader community safe, follow these core principles: